Skip to content

 What does a cleaner do?

-Domestic cleaning covers regular weekly or fortnightly home cleans, deep cleans, end-of-tenancy cleans, post-build/builders cleans, oven cleaning, carpet and upholstery cleaning, and window cleaning.
-Different cleaners specialise: a regular maintenance cleaner is fast and quiet; a deep cleaner brings stronger products and time for grout, ovens, and inside cupboards; an end-of-tenancy team uses heavy-duty kit to leave a property at hand-back standard.
+Home cleaning covers regular weekly or fortnightly cleans, deep cleaning, end-of-tenancy cleans, post-build/builders cleans, oven cleaning, carpet and upholstery cleaning, and window cleaning.
+Different cleaners specialise in different work: a regular maintenance cleaner is fast and quiet and keeps a house ticking over; a deep cleaner brings stronger products and the time to tackle grout, ovens, limescale, and inside cupboards; an end-of-tenancy team uses heavy-duty kit to leave a property at hand-back standard.
+Whatever the job, a good cleaner should hold public liability insurance — it protects both of you if anything is damaged during a visit.

-Most Irish homeowners book a regular weekly or fortnightly clean (2–4 hours a visit, typically €18–€26/hour) plus an annual deep clean (a full day for €240–€380).
-Letting agents and landlords typically book end-of-tenancy cleans as 4–8 hour two-person jobs.
-After-build cleans involve removing plaster dust, paint splatters, and silicone smears that builders leave behind — a different job to ongoing housekeeping.
+Most Irish homeowners book a regular weekly or fortnightly home clean (2–4 hours a visit, typically €18–€26/hour) plus an annual deep clean (a full day for €240–€380).
+Letting agents and landlords typically book end-of-tenancy cleans as 4–8 hour two-person jobs, timed to land between check-out and the next viewing.
+After-builders cleans are a different job to ongoing housekeeping — they involve removing plaster dust, paint splatters, and silicone smears that builders leave behind, and they take heavier equipment and more time than a standard visit.
+Before hiring, insist on an itemised quote that sets out the hours, the rooms covered, and whether products and equipment are included.

 Common cleaner services